databricks/terraform-provider-databricks/docs/guides/experimental-importer.md

 * `-module` - Name of module in Terraform state, that would affect reference resolution and prefixes for generated commands in `import.sh`.
 * `-last-active-days` - Items with older than `-last-active-days` won't be imported.
 By default the value is set to 3650 (10 years).
 Has effect on listing [databricks_cluster](../resources/cluster.md) and [databricks_job](../resources/job.md) resources.
 * `-services` - Coma-separated list of services to import.
 By default all services are imported.
-* `listing` - Coma-separated list of services to be listed and further passed on for importing. `-services` parameter controls which transitive dependencies will be processed.
+* `-listing` - Coma-separated list of services to be listed and further passed on for importing. `-services` parameter controls which transitive dependencies will be processed.
 We recommend limiting with `-listing` more often, than with `-services`.
 * `-match` - Match resource names during listing operation.
 This filter applies to all resources that are getting listed, so if you want to import all dependencies of just one cluster, specify `-match=autoscaling -listing=compute`.
 By default is empty, which matches everything.
 * `-mounts` - List DBFS mount points, which is a relatively slow operation and would not trigger unless explicitly specified.